 - EPA’s robust training and user support infrastructure, including more than a dozen live training sessions every month and a user support team that provides responses typically within an hour.

 - Portfolio Manager’s status as the industry standard energy benchmarking tool helps minimize your risk and make compliance easier for many buildings.
-The tool is already used to benchmark 24% of all commercial floor space in the U.S.
+The tool is already used to benchmark nearly 25% of all commercial floor space in the U.S.

 Learn How We Can Help You

 We’ve helped dozens of policymakers untangle the complicated task of designing and implementing their policies.
 Now we’re ready to share our insights and resources with you.
 For example, we can:

 - Share our expertise and review draft policies to ensure they can be implemented as intended using Portfolio Manager and its metrics

 - Share which data and metrics other policymakers have found useful to collect.

 - Share our tips for how to best engage building owners and managers, including recommending ENERGY STAR tools and resources that can support improvement.

 - Share tips for how to promote the training sessions and other opportunities that you’ll be offering.

 - Develop and share a summary of Portfolio Manager usage in your jurisdiction to demonstrate recent activity and performance, including how many buildings are benchmarking by size, property type, ENERGY STAR score, and over time, as well as how many are ENERGY STAR certified.
 All data will be anonymous.